datachefs/datachefs/index.md

 image: datachefs.jpg
 ---

 The more important data is to our economy, the more we need people who can slice, dice, and explain it.
-Today, the demand for people who are good at working with data is almost insatiable.
 So, many are trying to democratize working with data.

-Most attempts to democratize working with data fall into one of two camps:
+Most attempts fall into one of two camps:

 1) __Microwaving a bag of popcorn__.
 Just point and click, and you can bang out a remarkably sophisticated analysis.
 But you don't understand what's going on.
 Your choices are limited to the products vendors create.
 And you can't experiment much.